 - Vanilla ice cream: A natural choice

-- Homemade whipped cream: try our classic whipped cream, a tangy yogurt whipped cream that uses yogurt for a healthy spin, or vegan coconut whipped cream
+- Homemade whipped cream: Try our classic whipped cream, tangy yogurt whipped cream, vegan coconut whipped cream, or bourbon infused whipped cream

 - Blueberry glaze: Wouldn’t this cake look lovely with a purple glaze like this blueberry glaze?

-- Lemon glaze: Or bring out the lemon more with a lemon icing glaze!
+- Lemon glaze: Bring out the lemon more with a lemon icing glaze!
 Here’s a 3 ingredient lemon glaze.

 Want to freeze blueberries?

-Got a lot of berries and want to freeze them?
-Not sure if you can use frozen berries in a baking recipe?
+Got a load of berries and want to freeze them?
+When we go blueberry picking, we usually bring home a huge haul and can’t use them all at once.
+Or, are you wondering if you can use frozen berries in a baking recipe?
+(We wouldn’t recommend them here since they might bleed into the batter!)
 Head to our resource: How to Freeze Blueberries.